Skip to main content

 Context

-The WEkEO DIAS allows users to visualize and download data from the Data Viewer for free.
+The WEkEO DIAS provides Earth Observation datasets coming from many different services (see all data accessible in the WEkEO catalogue) and allows all users to download data for free.
 All you need to do is to create a WEkEO account.

 Download data from the Data Viewer